Mounjaro side effects and how to treat them

 Trapped wind can be recognised by those sharp, sometimes severe abdominal pains, and can be alarming when you first experience them.

-Why am I feeling cold and tired on Mounjaro?
+Why am I feeling cold on Mounjaro?

 You might notice you’re more sensitive to temperature or feeling slightly drained, as your body adjusts to taking in fewer calories and working hard to burn stored fat.